Phase transitions on the dark side of the Gross-Neveu model: Spontaneous $\textrm{O}(4N)$ symmetry breaking at repulsive coupling: Introduction

 It is interesting to ponder the nature of the quantum phase transition and the corresponding broken symmetry in the maximally symmetric unified theory of {\it interacting} 2+1-dimensional Dirac fermions.
 Such a field theory turns out to be unique and to have been present all along: any relativistic field theory with $M$ complex fermions and the concomitant O($M$) symmetry is equivalent to the celebrated original Gross-Neveu (GN) model \cite{HerbutMandal}.
 The GN model, on the other hand, is known only to have the O($M$)-symmetry-preserving phase transition for strong interactions of certain sign, at which the inversion symmetry, which exists in addition to the O($M$), becomes spontaneously broken \cite{GrossNeveu, Zinn-Justin, Gracey, Erramilli}.
 It has been argued, nevertheless, that above certain threshold of the interaction of the opposite sign the O($M$) should break spontaneously as well \cite{HerbutMandal}.
 The nature or even the existence of such a phase transition on what one could call a ``dark side" of the GN model is presently an open problem \cite{HanHerbut1, HanHerbut2, HanHerbut3}.

-In order to address the putative O($M$)-symmetry-breaking phase transition we utilize the determinant Monte Carlo method to study a lattice model, argued to undergo the standard O($M$)-preserving GN phase transition below certain {\it negative} critical interaction and in the large-$M$ limit.
+In order to address the putative O($M$)-symmetry-breaking phase transition we utilize the determinant Monte Carlo method to study a lattice model defined on the honeycomb lattice---that naturally yields Dirac fermions in 2+1d relevant to graphene---whose construction and symmetries are detailed in Sec.~II.
+This lattice model has been argued to undergo the standard O($M$)-preserving GN phase transition below certain {\it negative} critical interaction and in the large-$M$ limit.
 We believe the model can be understood as a possible UV completion of the GN field theory.
 The attractive (negative) interaction in the lattice model, however, leads to the sign problem, and we therefore can efficiently simulate it only for {\it repulsive} (positive) interaction, which, incidently, corresponds to the previously unexplored interaction regime of the GN theory.
 An additional and unusual feature of our model which seems interesting in its own right is that it has an exact O(2N) symmetry, even on the lattice.
-For $N=2$, for example, which corresponds to spin-1/2 fermions, the possible mass-like order-parameters fall into six-dimensional and nine-dimensional irreps, as well as into two further (reducible) ten-dimensional representations of the $O(4)$.
-The lattice $O(4)$ can be understood as the subgroup of the maximal $O(8)$ symmetry that emerges only in the low-energy limit.
-The ground state of the model turns out to belong to the irrep 6 \cite{comment1}, which consists of the three components of the Néel state, the charge density wave, and two components of the s-wave superconductor.
-This should be contrasted with the Hubbard model, for example, where the interaction term already reduces $O(4)$ to $SO(4)$, and the same irrep 6 decomposes into two three-dimensional irreps \cite{YangZhang}.
+For $N=2$, for example, which corresponds to spin-1/2 fermions, the possible mass-like order-parameters fall into six-dimensional and nine-dimensional irreps, as well as into two further (reducible) ten-dimensional representations of the $\textrm{O}(4)$.
+The lattice $\textrm{O}(4)$ can be understood as the subgroup of the maximal $\textrm{O}(8)$ symmetry that emerges only in the low-energy limit.
+The ground state of the model turns out to belong to the irrep 6 \footnote{We denote a representation by its dimensions whenever there is no ambiguity, as customary.}, which consists of the three components of the Néel state, the charge density wave, and two components of the s-wave superconductor.
+This should be contrasted with the Hubbard model, for example, where the interaction term already reduces $\textrm{O}(4)$ to $\textrm{SO}(4)$, and the same irrep 6 decomposes into two three-dimensional irreps \cite{YangZhang}.